Anglo-Zulu War: Aftermath

 When Cetshwayo was restored Usibepu was left in possession of his territory, while Dunn's land and that of the Basuto chief (the country between the Tugela River and the Umhlatuzi, i.e., adjoining Natal) was constituted a reserve, in which locations were to be provided for Zulu unwilling to serve the restored king.
 This new arrangement proved as futile as had Wolseley's.
 Usibepu, having created a formidable force of well-armed and trained warriors, and being left in independence on the borders of Cetshwayo's territory, viewed with displeasure the re-installation of his former king, and Cetshwayo was desirous of humbling his relative.
 A collision very soon took place; Usibepu's forces were victorious, and on 22 July 1883, led by a troop of mounted Boer mercenary troops, he made a sudden descent upon Cetshwayo's kraal at Ulundi, which he destroyed, massacring such of the inmates of both sexes as could not save themselves by flight.
 The king escaped, though wounded, into Nkandla forest.
 After appeals to Melmoth Osborn he moved to Eshowe, where he died soon after.

-Because of the unusually high amount of casualties the British suffered as a result of combat, especially given that they were facing a preindustrial enemy that was considered racially inferior, the British war effort was widely seen as a poor showing.
+Because of the unusually high amount of casualties the British suffered as a result of combat, especially given that they were facing a preindustrial enemy, the British war effort was widely seen as a poor showing.
 British casualties resulting from combat were three times higher than those from disease, which was generally a larger killer in British colonial conflicts.